ShinyTrinkets/twofold.ts/docs/dev-tags.md

 For example, the tag `<line />` cannot return anything and is not consumed, because it needs the length parameter.

+If you try to render any random HTML, or XML file, there will be lots of pseudo-valid tags in there, but TwoFold won't execute them, and the HTML, or XML file will not be changed.

 When a tag function crashes, the stack trace is written in the TwoFold CLI.
 I am thinking about methods to make the errors more visible to the user.
 See discussion: https://github.com/ShinyTrinkets/twofold.ts/issues/2